CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 13 - Bree - Fellowship.md

 Their last known location was within a Ranger's cache, secretly kept in the Chetwood, but the cache was found empty.
 The tracks were peculiar, elusive even, some heading east towards the Misty Mountains, others towards the south.
 Your task will be to seek the Chronicles and return them to their rightful guardians.
 I suspect the culprits are not your ordinary bandits, for they cleverly evaded the Rangers' watch.
 Be wary, and trust not too lightly."

-"Galamdir, you've been studying local maps and writings.
+"Amdiriel, you've been studying local maps and writings.
 Have you learned anything about this Chetwood?"
 I asked.

 "Yes.
 The Chetwood is a forest located to the east of Bree and south of the Great East Road.
 It is a dense and ancient woodland, known for its tall and thick trees.
 The Chetwood is a mysterious and somewhat foreboding place, with tales of strange happenings and encounters with creatures such as wolves and spiders.